ericdrejza/rocket_simp/README.md

 ## Unit Tests
 Tests are kept in the tests/ directory.

-Before running any unittest command cd into the repo root.
+Before attempting to run the unit tests, cd into the repo root:
   - `$ cd .../rocket_simp`

 Tests can be run individually using: